 Campbell helped lead Omaha Burke High School to the 1979 Nebraska state high school championship.
 As a player at Creighton from 1981-84, Campbell played a variety of positions and even played all nine positions in a college baseball game.
 After being drafted by the Chicago White Sox as a pitcher and catcher, Campbell was released from professional baseball in 1985 and began his coaching/administrative career.
 After serving nine years in assistant-coach roles at Creighton, St. Thomas University (Fla.) and the United States Air Force Academy (AFA), Campbell served as the head baseball coach at the AFA from 1995-98.
 Campbell's 1995 club posted 29 wins, a mark that stands as the second most wins in a season in AFA history.

-Campbell graduated from Creighton University in 1986 and currently resides in Raleigh, N.C., with his wife, the former Janette Bushyager, and two daughters, Tillie and Lucy.
+Campbell graduated from Creighton University in 1986 and currently resides in Raleigh, North Carolina, with his wife, the former Janette Bushyager, and two daughters, Tillie and Lucy.

 Sean Campbell joined USA Baseball in November 2015 as the Senior Director, Sport Development.
 He is responsible for overseeing all current and emerging sport-development initiatives for the organization.